GoogleCloudPlatform/point-of-sale/README.md

 # Point of Sale

-**Point of Sale** is a sample application that simulates a retail store kiosk used to submit/track orders and payments.
+**Point of Sale** is a sample application that simulates a retail store kiosk used to submit and track orders and payments.

-This application is used by Google to demonstrate use cases where [Anthos](https://cloud.google.com/anthos) clusters are installed and run, off of the Google Cloud Platform _(i.e. on premise bare metal infrastructure)_.
+This application is used by Google to demonstrate use cases where [Anthos](https://cloud.google.com/anthos) clusters are installed and run outside of Google Cloud Platform _(i.e. on premise bare metal infrastructure)_.
 The application is representative of **edge deployments** like that of retail store front devices.

-This repository also hosts a collection of samples/walkthroughs that enables learning and experimenting with [Anthos](https://cloud.google.com/anthos) for edge use cases.
-All the samples/walkthroughs are built around the **Point of Sale** application.
+This repository also hosts a collection of samples and walkthroughs that enables learning and experimenting with [Anthos](https://cloud.google.com/anthos) for edge use cases.
+All of the samples and walkthroughs are built around the **Point of Sale** application.

-> 👓 **Note:** Anthos clusters means Kubernetes clusters that are managed by Anthos
+> 👓 **Note:** Anthos clusters means Kubernetes clusters that are managed by Anthos.

 If you’re using this app, please ★Star the repository to show your interest!